Rachid Benlakhouy, Sales Manager Africa at LEISTER TECHNOLOGIES AG

 Jillaine Farrar, Co-Head CAS International Leadership

 Jillaine was born in Vancouver, Canada and moved to Switzerland in 1989.
 Her family is located in both Switzerland and Canada.
 She studied at the University of Manchester in GB.
 In addition to the international experience gained from working in various international companies in Switzerland, running her own education company, and taking continuing-education programs such as the IDI, her international exchange work and lecturing at the Lucerne University of Applied Sciences and Arts-Business and abroad have provided a solid basis for her work on both the CAS International Leadership and her SME Internationalization research.
-Further, Jillaine is vice-president of the ICP European University Network and a member of Sietar Switzerland.
+Further, Jillaine is vice-president of both SIETAR Switzerland and the ICP European University Network.
 She not only works in international, she also lives it.
 Helping others to become more culturally aware is something she is passionate about.
 She also loves baking, reading, and spending time with her family.

 Garry Fehr, Associate Vice-President Research, Engagement and Graduate Studies, University of the Fraser Valley, BC, Canada